AkashKrDutta/AkashKrDutta.github.ioTest2/_posts/2016-12-28-HTML5 gamedev.md

 {% highlight javascript linenos %}
 window.addEventListener('keydown', function (e) {
         myGameArea.key = e.keyCode;
-        })
 //for calling a function callMe at 50 every milliseconds ( or
 //better say 20 frames per second)
 setInterval(callMe,50);
+ })
 {% endhighlight %}
 <br>
 Hence by knowing which key is pressed we can call the required functions for action to be taken. <br>

 **GAME OBSTACLES AND SCORE**
 <br>
-Like other game components game obstacles are also game components but being generated at random coordinates of random shape, the code of which is much the same and i leave it to you :) .
+Like other game components game obstacles are also game components but being generated at random coordinates of random shape, the code of which is much the same and I leave it to you :) .
 The score in most of the cases is decided by certain collision events or by the count of the current frame from the beginning of the game.
 Its very easy to ascertain the collision between objects exploiting the boundary coordinates.
 The current frame can be known by ensuring a  counter that is incremented for the function that is called per frame.
 I leave the job for you to google out the way to write text in canvas element to display the score when needed. <br>

 **ALMOST THERE !**
 <br>
-We  have known  everything to create our first simple html5 game with our own game arena and game components, game obstacles and score to compete ! <br>
+We  have known  everything to create our first simple html5 game with our own game arena and game components, game obstacles and score to compete! <br>

 **LONELY WITHOUT SOUNDS ?**
 <br>
-Well everyone loves the charm when there’s music in the air !
-Luckily we can have it too in case of html5 “audio” object .
+Well everyone loves the charm when there’s music in the air!
+Luckily we can have it too in case of html5 “audio” object.
+Sounds can be added when collision occurs or when key is pressed by calling the function for sound whenever the event is caputered inside the functions that we have already seen.
 Not going into much detail, we can add sound using the following code link, which I leave you to dissect. <br>

 **LINKS AND FURTHER READING**
 <br>